Planning for retirement is an important step for your future. But are you planning the right way?

 Taking on too much risk

-It’s one thing to make some risky investments when you’re younger and still working.
-After all, there is time to make up for any losses later in your career.
+It’s one thing to make risky investments when you’re younger and still working.
+After all, there's time to compensate for losses later in your career.

-But remember to revisit your portfolio regularly and rebalance it to take on less risk as you get closer to retirement.
-You don’t want to have to work longer because you didn’t prepare for dips in the market.
+But remember to revisit your portfolio regularly and rebalance it to take on less risk as you approach retirement.
+You don’t want to have to work longer because you didn’t prepare for market dips.

 Earn $200 cash rewards bonus with this incredible card